Skip to main content

 Thinking of you this holiday season.

-I know this year has not been simple, so I do not want to send a message that sounds as if everything should suddenly feel bright and easy.
+I know this year hasn’t been simple, so I don’t want to send a message that pretends everything is suddenly bright and easy.

-I hope these days give you a little quiet, a little comfort, and a few moments where you feel cared for without having to explain anything.
-You do not need to make the season perfect.
+I hope these days give you some quiet, a little comfort, and a few moments where you feel cared for without having to explain anything.
+You don’t need to make the season perfect.

 I’m sending you warmth, patience, and every good wish for the year ahead.